cjgleason/calval_toolbox/README.md

 d.
 Sudden shifts- are there shifts in the record other than at the beginning and end that indicate a suddent shift?
 9. If it passes all the tests, it places the PT with its new heights in the QAQC folder
 a.
 If it fails, it prints the data and adds a column with an error message that describes why it failed in a ‘flagged’ folder so a tech can look at it

+# adjust_drift_via_PT

+What it does:

+1. Reads in QA/QCd PTs from above, along with GNSS drifts
+2. Calcualtes the distance from every GNSS position @ 1Hz to all PTs less than a threshold
+3. Calculates the difference between PT level @ SWOT overpass time to PT Level closest to each 1Hz position
+4. Applies an IDW (power 2) to adust the height of the GNSS based on any number of PTs, where each adjustment is time varying based on #3